-Home / Blog / Best Coolers for the Boat and the Bank
+Home / Blog / Best Coolers for Fishing

 A cooler is one of the most-used pieces of gear an angler owns, yet most people give it almost no thought.
 They grab whatever is in the garage, throw in a bag of ice, and wonder why their catch is mushy and their drinks are warm by noon.
 A good cooler does three jobs: it keeps your food and drinks cold, it keeps your catch fresh and legal, and-on a boat-it doubles as a seat, a casting platform, and a fish-measuring surface.
 Here is how to choose the right one and use it well.